And you’re off! Five tips to a successful start at university

 Paying attention to your emotions

 The start of university life is an exciting time, but it might take a little time to settle into the rhythm of university life.
 In your first few weeks you will experience different emotions and you may want to chat to someone about them.
+This is even more important during the current pandemic, which presents us all with real challenges.

 The university can provide you with help and support, through the Students' Union, the Wellbeing Service and the Chaplaincy Service.
 All are there to support and guide you through your university life, but especially in the important first few weeks.